spud/manifesto_developer_guide/sanitizing_text.rst

    https://example.org/index.php?&category=<script>foo</script>&id=123'

-their reqeuest will be immediately rejected as a hacking attempt.
+their request will be immediately rejected as a hacking attempt.

 Cleantext options
 -----------------